Domestic rabbit care — hutches, hay, pellets, grooming.

 Nail Trimming

 Overgrown nails can hurt rabbits and get caught in the hutch floor.
 It’s important to trim nails every 4–6 weeks.
-I always recommend using special small animal nail clippers or guillotine-style clippers, like the KAYTEE Small Animal Nail Clippers.
+Long nails can cause abnormal posture and discomfort when hopping.

-Rabbits generally clean themselves, so baths aren’t recommended as a routine practice—they’re stressful and can lead to hypothermia.
+Rabbits generally clean themselves, so baths aren’t recommended routinely—they’re stressful and can lead to hypothermia.
+Instead:

 Summary: Rabbit Care Checklist